torresnelson/Web_scraper/README.txt

-Collect words in spanish from a web site and make a huge dictionary, all written in python3.
+Collect words in spanish from a web site and make a huge dictionary, all written in python3 using beautifulsoup4 and requests.

+  .- The lista file contains the targered web pages.
+  .- To use it, install bs4 and requests using pip3